April Waterbury, Flute/Woodwinds/Brass Adjudicator

 Canadian classical guitarist Brett Gunther has been active for over 25 years, with a varied and dynamic musical career.
 Known for “exciting performances, thoughtful interpretations, and sensitive musicality” (thisisclassicalguitar.com) Gunther has appeared on stages throughout Western Canada as a soloist and chamber musician.
 He has performed with notable Canadian acts including virtuosa guitarist Iliana Matos, renowned flutist Jiajia Li, and the Calgary Festival Chorus.
 To date Gunther has released three albums: Distant Shores (2024), An Idea (2017), and Guitar Music (2012).
 The recordings explore a wide range of music including favourites from the repertoire, hidden gems, and contemporary compositions.

-Brett Gunther is in demand as an educator and is on faculty at Mount Royal University Conservatory teaching private lessons and ensemble classes for their prestigious Academy program.
+Brett Gunther is in demand as an educator.
 He is a regular adjudicator at festivals across Canada including Hamilton Guitar Festival, Ontario and British Columbia Provincial Music Competitions, and the CMC Canadian Music Competition.
 He has been an examiner with the Royal Conservatory of Music in Toronto since 2019.
 A passionate advocate for classical guitar in the community, Gunther is Artistic Director of the Classical Guitar Society of Calgary and Director of the annual GuitarFest West classical guitar festival.
 He holds Masters and Bachelors Degrees in guitar performance from the University of Calgary.

 Beyond the classical guitar world, Gunther has been featured on five commercial releases with The Buzzing Bees, Beija Flor, and SAVK.
 His work with these bands includes radio performances on CBC, CKUA, and CJSW and playing to an audience of thousands at the Calgary Folk Festival.